 Step 1.
 Connect the storage media (if external) to your Windows system

 Step 2.
-Navigate to This PC on system
+Navigate to This PC on the system

 Step 3.
 Right-click on the drive that throws the error >> select Properties

 Step 4.
-Select Tools and then click Check button
+Select Tools and then click the Check button

 Solution 2: Run CHKDSK Command

-Another Windows utility to check disk errors is CHKDSK command.
-Running this command may solve file system and other drive related problems.
+Another Windows utility to check disk errors is the CHKDSK command.
+Running this command may solve the file system and other drive-related problems.